 None of these responses are effective in the long run, and if you keep doing them, your filter gets more and more clogged.
-Rather than ignore, fight with, or react to your self-awareness, what to do instead is to notice your state of being and use it as your signaling system to change course.
+Rather than ignore, fight with, or react to negativity, you need to notice it and use it as your signaling system to change course.
 It is like opening up the vacuum cleaner and clearing all the dirt, dust, and debris from the filter.
-Here are some ways to clean your filter and to get back to that state of clarity, charity, and gratitude.
+Here are some ways to clean your filter and get back to that state of clarity, charity, and gratitude.

 - Become curious.
 There are other species that demonstrate curiosity, but none that show curiosity toward themselves.
 Curiosity is nonjudgmental, open-minded and a portal to self-knowledge.
 (See “Did Curiosity Really Kill the Cat?”)
 Perhaps, becoming curious about your clogged state of mind will lead you to discover some invalid ego belief energizing the negative thoughts and emotions you are experiencing.